How to Upload PDF to WordPress (step-by-step)

 Start uploading and sharing your PDF files today!

-The easiest way is to use the File block in the WordPress editor.
-This lets you embed the PDF or show a simple download link inside your post or page.
+You can add a PDF with the File block in the WordPress editor.
+This lets you either show the PDF on the page or create a simple download link.

 Article by Andy Feliciotti

-RightBlogger Co-Founder, Andy Feliciotti helps creators master WordPress and shares travel and photo stories on his blog and YouTube.
+RightBlogger Co-Founder, Andy Feliciotti builds websites and shares travel photos on YouTube.

 New:Autoblogging + Scheduling